rickhenderson/game-development-and-design/01-design/basic-gdd.md

 You are an AI who has been given a body and you have been designed for battle, but your creator/main programmer/trainer placed too much good in you.
 You don't want mass destruction, but you'll fight for freedom.
 **very much wondering against creating a first person shooter (FPS) but it will likely come to that, But maybe more puzzle related like Tomb Raider.**

-But I can't stress enough that you should be following [https://www.youtube.com/@GorkaGames](Gorka Games) and his RPG Tutorial for Unreal Engine.
+But I can't stress enough that you should be following [Gorka Games](https://www.youtube.com/@GorkaGames) and his RPG Tutorial for Unreal Engine.